 Add a Vintage Rug

 In Oxfordshire in the English countryside, New York expat Bridget Elworthy's manor sways between respectfully traditional and unexpectedly modern.
 While the antique pieces and ornate moldings are unabashedly classic, the worn floors, faded antique rugs, and wild floral arrangements give the space a bohemian flair that feels fresh and new in its own way.

 Classic French ranges like La Cornue or Lacanche can be a little bit of an investment, but they've stood the test of time, both functionally and aesthetically.
 This is not an appliance you'll replace anytime soon, and it adds to the timeless flair of a kitchen.
 In writer Susana Bombal's kitchen in San Rafael, Argentina, a French range is paired with tiled walls that speak to the region's traditional style.

 Pay Attention to the Environment

-In garden designer Madison Cox's Tangier home, the outside environment plays a role in the house's décor—where floral linens and rattan chairs contribute in merging the inside and outside.
+In garden designer Madison Cox's Tangier home, the outside environment plays a role in the house's décor—where floral linens and rattan chairs contribute to a sense of merging the inside and outside.
 Even the door frames, which are painted a soft green, signal that indoor/outdoor living is encouraged.

 Start With a Simple Base

-Magazine editor Carolina Irving knows a thing or two about mixing patterns and colors—and it starts with a fairly neutral base.
-In her Paris living room, a light blue–and-white dhurrie rug proves to be the perfect modern base for a varied mix of pieces including a red kilim ottoman, a green ikat skirted table, and paisley printed chairs.
+Carolina Irving, textile designer and Creative Director of Home for Oscar de la Renta, knows a thing or two about mixing patterns and colors—and it starts with a fairly neutral base.
+In her Paris living room, a light blue and white dhurrie rug proves to be the perfect modern base for a varied mix of pieces, including a red kilim ottoman, a green ikat skirted table, and paisley printed chairs.